Harald-U/istio-handson/workshop/exercise3.md

     watch -n 1 curl http://159.122.181.70:31469/web-api/v1/getmultiple
     -----------------------------------------------------------------------------

-    For the different telemetry services issue the 'kubectl port-forward' command specified for each service.
+    For the different telemetry services:
+     1. Issue the specific 'kubectl port-forward' command in a second Cloud Shell session
-    Then do a port preview (eye icon in the uper right corner of Cloud Shell) on port 3000.
+     2. Then do a "port preview" (eye icon, upper right corner of Cloud Shell) on port 3000.

     -----------------------------------------------------------------------------
-    Kiali:       kubectl port-forward svc/kiali 3000:20001 -n istio-system Login with user: admin and password: admin
+    Kiali:       kubectl port-forward svc/kiali 3000:20001 -n istio-system -> Login with user: admin and password: admin
     -----------------------------------------------------------------------------
     Prometheus:  kubectl port-forward svc/prometheus 3000:9090 -n istio-system
     -----------------------------------------------------------------------------